Omimas/Arduino_ile_drone_yapimi_adim_adim/README.md

 - **PCB Layout**: PCB layout and schematic files created using KiCad for the drone’s flexible printed circuit.
 - **Documentation**: Detailed documentation explaining the project, the technology behind FPC, and power optimization strategies.

-## The next update will be received on April 24, 2025